bloodyKnuckles/patchdom/README.md

 3. View wzrd provided url in browser.

 ### features
-* Standalone, plain HTML files as templates
+* Standalone, plain HTML files as templates.
-* Curly-brackets-free data binding
+* Curly-brackets-free data binding.
+* Using **Virtual DOMs** and DOM diffing for page updates.
-* Offloading template/data compilation and VDOM diffing to **Web Worker**
+* Offloading template/data compilation and VDOM diffing to **Web Worker**.
+* Incorporating Promises to accommodate asynch operations, such as XHR calls.

 ### demo